GravityKit/GravityExport-Lite/readme.txt

 * Bugfix: `created_by` and `payment_date` were not converted to the wordpress timezone.

 = 1.6.0 =
 * Feature: The renderer now supports transposing.
-So every column is a row, and vica versa.
+So every column is a row, and vice versa.
 * Feature: Added a date range filter.
 Also included as `start_date` and `end_date` query_parameters.
 * Feature: Added a "download" link per form on the Forms page.
 Less clicks for that file!
 * Feature: Hide a row by hooking into `gfexcel_renderer_hide_row`.
 Checkout the FAQ for more info.
 * Enhancement: All separable fields are handled as such, except for checkboxes.
 Made no sense.
-* Enhancement: Product and calculation have some specific rendering on single field for clearity.
+* Enhancement: Product and calculation have some specific rendering on single field for clarity.
 * Enhancement: Now supports *Gravity Forms Chained Selects*.
 * Enhancement: Querying entries in smaller sets to avoid massive database queries that can choke a database server.
 * Enhancement: Added a `gfexcel_output_search_criteria` filter to customize the `search_criteria` for requests.